sergepaulc/ML-Class-for-Everyone/README.md

 For students with a technology background, focus on the model and the data pipeline.
 Articulate the algorithm of the model/agents and the architecture of the data pipeline.
-Ideally write some sample codes (leveraging a language model) in a notebook
+Ideally write some sample codes (leveraging a language model) in a notebook.

 The project deliverables could include some of the following sections: